-The purpose of this course is to prepare students for careers as entrepreneurs, present entrepreneurship as a career path worthy of consideration, provide students with the skills needed to realistically evaluate their potential as business owners, and develop the fundamental knowledge and skills necessary to start and operate a business.
+The purpose of this course is to prepare students for careers as entrepreneurs, present entrepreneurship as a career path worthy of consideration, provide students with the skills needed to realistically evaluate their potential as business owners and develop the fundamental knowledge and skills necessary to start and operate a business.

 CTE S CTE Standards and Benchmarks 30.0 Analyze changing role of entrepreneurship in the global marketplace - the student will be able to: 30.01 Evaluate importance of entrepreneurship to the American economy.
 30.02 Analyze business trends created by changes in technology.
 30.03 Summarize factors that have led to increased interdependence within the global marketplace.
 30.04 Analyze the impact of international law on sales transactions.
-31.0 Compare and contrast management theories - the student will be able to: 31.01 Identify motivational theories that impact management (e.g., Maslow, Herzberg).
-31.02 Identify an appropriate motivational strategy after determining the wants, needs, and motives of a particular audience.
+31.0 Compare and contrast management theories - the student will be able to: 31.01 Identify motivational theories that impact management (e.g. Maslow, Herzberg, etc.).
+31.02 Identify an appropriate motivational strategy after determining the wants, needs and motives of a particular audience.
 31.03 Discuss reward and punishment theories as they relate to the business setting.
-31.04 Compare and contrast Theory X, Theory Y, and Theory Z. 31.05 Define and discuss the impact of Total Quality Management (TQM) on the global marketplace.
+31.04 Compare and contrast Theory X, Theory Y and Theory Z. 31.05 Define and discuss the impact of Total Quality Management (TQM) on the global marketplace.
 32.0 Explain role of management in operation of an enterprise - the student will be able to: 32.01 Evaluate possibility of and procedures for buying an existing business or franchise.
 32.02 Analyze and explain the functions of management.
-32.03 Prepare an organizational chart and explain its importance.

-CTE S Standards and Benchmarks 32.04 Discuss various aspects of supervising employees.
+CTE S Standards and Benchmarks 32.03 Prepare an organizational chart and explain its importance.
+32.04 Discuss various aspects of supervising employees.
 32.05 Interpret the term "control" and explain its importance in operating a business.
-32.06 Analyze the relationship between government (federal, state, and local) and small businesses.
+32.06 Analyze the relationship between government (i.e. federal, state and local) and small businesses.
 32.07 Provide examples of regulations that affect a small business.
 32.08 Prepare calculations for various types of taxes levied on a small business.
 32.09 Compare sources of technical assistance for the small business owner.
-33.0 List components of a business plan and explain how such a plan contributes to the success of a small business - the student will be able to: 33.01 Describe components of a business plan (e.g., Executive Summary, Introduction, Analysis of Business Situation, Planned Operation, Planned Financing).
+33.0 Identify the components of a business plan, their role to investors and explain how such a plan contributes to the success of a small business - the student will be able to: 33.01 Describe components of a business plan (e.g. Executive Summary, Introduction, Analysis of Business Situation, Planned Operation, Planned Financing, Objectives, etc.).
 33.02 Analyze importance of a business plan in developing a business idea and evaluating success.
-33.03 Select data/graphics, maps, and diagrams to be included in a business plan.
+33.03 Select data/graphics, maps and diagrams to be included in a business plan.
 33.04 Utilize current technology for research and communication in developing a business plan.
-34.0 Prepare an introduction for a business plan - the student will be able to: 34.0 Prepare an introduction for a business plan - the student will be able to: 34.01 Identify and describe the type of business.
-34.0 34.0 34.01 Identify and describe the type of business.
-34.0 34.01 Identify and describe the type of business.
+34.0 Prepare an introduction for a business plan - the student will be able to: 34.01 Identify and describe the type of business.
 34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and 34.0 34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.0 34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
+34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees and competitors.
 34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
-34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
 34.05 Substantiate why the business will be successful.
-34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
-34.05 Substantiate why the business will be successful.
-Prepare a self-analysis - the student will be able to: 34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
-34.05 Substantiate why the business will be successful.
-Prepare a self-analysis - the student will be able to: 35.01 Describe personal education, training, strengths, and weaknesses relevant to operation of the business.
-34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
-34.05 Substantiate why the business will be successful.
-Prepare a self-analysis - the student will be able to: 35.01 Describe personal education, training, strengths, and weaknesses relevant to operation of the business.
-35.02 Outline personal development in the business field; include special licenses and/or skills.
-35.0 34.01 Identify and describe the type of business.
-34.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-34.03 Create a business philosophy stating how business is to be run and expected attitude toward customers, employees, and competitors.
-34.04 Compose a description of product/service and advantages and benefits product/service will provide for customers.
-34.05 Substantiate why the business will be successful.
-Prepare a self-analysis - the student will be able to: 35.01 Describe personal education, training, strengths, and weaknesses relevant to operation of the business.
+35.0 Prepare a self-analysis - the student will be able to: 35.01 Describe personal education, training, strengths and weaknesses relevant to operation of the business.
 35.02 Outline personal development in the business field; include special licenses and/or skills.
 35.03 Describe personality traits and work habits relevant to operation of the business.